leehonan/meterman-node/readme.md

 ### Radio Protocol
-The MeterNode uses the the [RadioHead Library](http://www.airspayce.com/mikem/arduino/RadioHead/), and 'Reliable Datagrams' for all messaging.
+The MeterNode uses the [RadioHead Library](http://www.airspayce.com/mikem/arduino/RadioHead/), and 'Reliable Datagrams' for all messaging.

 Messages are AES-128 encrypted, with a maximum payload of 61 bytes.
 Fields are comma-delimited, records semi-colon-delimited (only used for meter updates).